The University of Chicago Summer

 Course Criteria

 This course is cross-listed with CHDV 30511, ENST 20550, MACS 30500, MAPS 30500, PLSC 30235, PSYC 30510, SOCI 20278, SOCI 40176.
-This course is open to all undergraduates and is included in the Summer Institute in Social Research Methods.
-This course is an approved elective in the Environmental Studies major and minor.
+It is open to all undergraduates and is included in the Summer Institute in Social Research Methods.
+Computing for the Social Sciences is an approved elective in the Environmental Studies major and minor.
 It is an approved methods course for the Public Policy Studies major.
 It also is an approved elective for the Latin American and Caribbean Studies major and the Sociology major.
 This course may be approved as an elective for additional majors by petition.

 Instructor(s)